 Being a technical matter, the Assembly left the issue of weights and measures with the Académie Française, the nation’s elite scientific academy.
 Among the contributors to the debate were Charles de Talleyrand, the noted chemist Antoine Lavoisier, Italian mathematician Joseph-Louis Lagrange, the ‘French Newton’ Pierre-Simon Laplace and the Marquis de Condorcet.
 Of these luminaries, Lagrange, Laplace and Condorcet sat on the Académie’s committee.
 On October 27th they recommended the adoption of a decimal system – that is, a system where units of weight and measurement were based on divisions or multiplications of 10.
 On March 19th 1791 the Académie presented a further series of recommendations, one being the use of the metre (French for ‘measure’) as a base unit of distance.
 The National Constituent Assembly gave approval for the Académie to continue developing what is now known as the metric system.
-The system they eventually presented to the National Convention in 1793 created new units of measurement called metres, grammes and litres.
+The system they eventually presented to the National Convention in 1793 created new units of measurement called metres, grams and litres.
 Prefixes derived from Greek – deci, centi, milli, deca, hecto, kilo – would be used to indicate divisions or multiples of these units.

 As the Académie was devising its metric system, a like-minded group began lobbying for changes to the measurement of time.
 Unlike the reforms to weights and measures, there was no pressing need to change the clock or the calendar.
 This was a movement driven more by ideology and utopian dreams than practical need.
 The Gregorian calendar was a creation of the Catholic church, for example, and thus an artefact of the old order.
 Some in the government and the Académie saw intervals of time as simply another measurement, to be decimalised along with weights, lengths and volumes.
 Others had grander visions about reforming society on rational principles or restarting the calendar from scratch.
 Whatever the motives, the National Convention gave its support to decimalised time in September 1792.
 It handed the matter to one of its sub-committees, the Committee of Public Education (French, Comité de l’instruction Publique) and the mathematician Gilbert Romme, the committee’s de facto leader.
 Romme finalised his recommendations while held hostage in Caen during the federalist revolt there.
 They were officially adopted by the Convention on October 5th 1793.

-The premise of Romme’s changes were relatively simple.
-The measurement of time was radically reorganised so that it was based on units of 10.
+The premise of Romme’s changes was relatively simple.
+The measurement of time was also decimalised: radically reorganised so that it was based on units of 10.
 There would be 100 minutes in an hour, 10 hours in a day and 10 days in a week.
 A new decimal minute would be the equivalent of 86 ‘old’ seconds; the decimal hour would span 144 ‘old’ minutes.
-The number of months in a year remained at 12, however each month would contain three 10-day weeks.
+The number of months in a year remained at 12, however, each month would contain three 10-day weeks.
 Months were named after aspects of nature or climate relevant to that time of year, for example Brumaire (‘fog’), Frimaire (‘frost’), Germinal (‘germination’), Floréal (‘flowering’), Prairial (‘pasture’) and Thermidor (‘heat’).
 The days of the week were numbered rather than named, while the 10-day weeks were known as décades.
 This decimalisation still left five or six days left over at the end of each calendar year.
 These surplus days were called jours complémentaires (‘complementary days’) or sanculottides, because they were designated holidays for the working classes.
 Gregorian years were replaced by numbered years, beginning with Year I, the first year of the French Republic (September 22nd 1792 to September 21st 1793).

 These reforms were supported with printings of the new calendar, government publications and the design and production of new timepieces.
 Clockmakers produced clocks and watches that showed decimal time or, more commonly, a combination of decimal and 24-hour time.
 The government, its departments and agencies all used revolutionary dates and times in their reports and correspondence.
-The men who devised the revolutionary calendar and decimal time gushed about the progressive change they had fathered.
+The men who devised the revolutionary calendar and decimal time gushed about the progressive social change they had fathered.
 Fabre d’Eglantine described it as a victory for Enlightenment principles: